 If not for the fact that a Texas death row inmate’s life might hang in the balance, Monday’s hour-long argument at the Supreme Court could be dismissed as simply an exercise in semantics.

-The federal Capital Justice Act allows lawyers for indigent defendants facing the death penalty to apply for money for “investigative, expert or other services” that are “reasonably necessary” to assemble the kind of mitigating evidence that might persuade the jury to forego a recommendation of death.
+The federal Criminal Justice Act allows lawyers for indigent defendants facing the death penalty to apply for money for “investigative, expert or other services” that are “reasonably necessary” to assemble the kind of mitigating evidence that might persuade the jury to forgo a recommendation of death.

 But a judge denied the funds to attorneys for Carlos Manuel Ayestas, who was convicted of the brutal killing of 67-year-old Santiaga Paneque during an invasion of her Houston home in 1995.